Prostitution in Togo: Overview

 In 2014, it was estimated there were 10,284 sex workers in the country.
 A 2011 survey found 51% worked in bars and 26% in brothels.
 About half of the country's sex workers are in Lomé.
 According to research published in 2015, between 2005 and 2015, prostitution in the country increased 180%, and that three quarters of the prostitutes are Togolese, and Ghanaian women 15%.
 It is not uncommon for prostitutes travel between Togo and neighbouring countries to find work.

 There are reports of brothels and prostitutes working in various parts of Lomé, including Décor and Kodjoviakopé (near Aflao across the Ghanaian border).
 The nationalities of the prostitutes include Togolese as well as Nigerians, Liberians, Ghanaians and Ivorian nationals.
 Many sex workers in the city have regular taxi drivers who run them around and wait while the woman is with a client.
 Hotel managers may also offer special rates if the sex worker brings clients there regularly.

-A number of university students are turning to prostitution for financial reasons.
+In 2017 it was reported that a number of university students were turning to prostitution for financial reasons.